iamsharonz/File2Link/README.md

 `OWNER_ID` : Your Telegram User ID

 `DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
 We will use that for Broadcasting to them.
 I will try to add more features related with Database.
-If you need help to get the URI you can ask in [Support Group](https://t.me/linux_repo).
+If you need help to get the URI you can ask me [Mr Nobody](https://t.me/MrNobody_Here).

 ### Optional Vars